-The 2018 ACC Baseball Championship will be the event's second year under a new format, featuring 12 teams in a pool play format leading into a four-team, single-elimination bracket to determine the league champion.
+The 2019 ACC Baseball Championship will be the event's third year under a new format, featuring 12 teams in a pool play format leading into a four-team, single-elimination bracket to determine the league champion.

 The 12 teams in the championship will be grouped into four pools of three teams apiece.
 Pool play will take place Tuesday, Wednesday, Thursday, and Friday, with three games per day.
 Each pool will play a round robin, with the top team advancing to the semifinals.
 The semifinals will take place on Saturday, followed by the championship on Sunday.